michaldziurowski/go-performance-tools/README.md

 }
 ```

-I will use the third option to generate trace.
+I will use the third option to generate a trace.

 ```
 > go test -bench=BenchmarkReport -trace trace.out
 ```

-Now when we have trace file available lets run trace tool
+Now when we have trace file available let's run trace tool

 ```
 > go tool trace trace.out
 ```

 This opens a browser.
-Lets click on "View trace".
+Let's click on "View trace".

 Note: the trace viewer part of the trace tool works only in Chromium browsers (Chrome).